-Advantages of Anaheim disposals
+Advantages of Moen disposals

-I’ve used a couple of Anaheim disposals and there’s nothing inherently wrong with them.
+I’ve used a couple of Moen disposals and there’s nothing inherently wrong with them.
 They tend to be a good value for the money.
 They grind up food like a disposal is supposed to do, and they are no more prone to leak than any other type.

-Disadvantages of Anaheim disposals
+Disadvantages of Moen disposals

 The difference in price is a few dollars.
-I stopped buying the Anaheim products when I realized Emerson makes its products in the USA.
+I stopped buying the Moen products when I realized Emerson makes its products in the USA.
 To me, it’s worth the few extra dollars to support domestic manufacturing.